SkygearIO/skygear-doc/content/cli/intro.md

 +++

-Ourd provides a default command-line interface `skycli` to interact with Ourd's handlers and postgres backend to facilitate application development and some common administration works.
+Skygear provides a default command-line interface `skycli` to interact with Skygear's handlers and postgres backend to facilitate application development and some common administration works.

 ## Getting started